The best checked luggage of 2021 | CNN Underscored

 American Tourister Upland Spinner ($89.99; shop.americantourister.com)

-This suitcase did well in our drop tests, picking up only a couple scuffs and a small amount of scratches.
+This suitcase did well in our drop tests, picking up only a couple of scuffs and a small number of scratches.
 Where it fell short, however, was with its wheels.
-They were the smallest wheels we tested and got stuck on cracks much easier than nearly all of the other suitcases.
-And with middling performances in our other tests, we don’t think this suitcase is worth it.
+They were the smallest wheels we tested and got stuck on cracks much more easily than nearly all the other suitcases.
+And with its middling performance in our other tests, we don’t think this suitcase is worth it.

 Read more from CNN Underscored’s hands-on testing: